 If you have data stored in a geodatabase, the best way to use it in GeoAnalytics is to publish what you want to analyze as a hosted feature service and use that as input.
 Analysis will be faster with a hosted feature layer than a feature layer published by reference because the tools can read directly from the data store.
 So, when possible, use hosted layers!

 When you are running analysis, you have the option to store your results as a hosted feature layer in the ArcGIS Data Store, either the relational type or the spatiotemporal big data store.
 In most cases, it is recommended to use the spatiotemporal big data store, as it is designed to store a large number of features and uses distributed storage for fast read/write of your data.
 At ArcGIS Enterprise 10.7, you can now write your results back to HDFS, an Amazon S3 bucket, an Azure Data Lake or a network share.
+At 10.8 you can now write results to Azure blob storage.
 Read on to learn more!

 Above is an illustration of how data flows through GeoAnalytics Server, with inputs and outputs.
 Data can be used from external stores to run analysis against your GeoAnalytics server(s).
 The output is a feature layer in ArcGIS Enterprise that can be used in other areas of ArcGIS Enterprise like web maps and applications.